yorozo/less_struct/README.md

       # e.g. SomeModule::SomeClass -> "some_module.some_class"

       def self.config_entity_kind_prefix
-        "less"
+        nil
       end
-      # resulting entity's kind will be like "less.some_module.some_class"
+      # resulting entity's kind will be like "some_prefix.some_module.some_class"
       # Set nil if prefix is not needed.

       def self.config_entity_id_auto_y